 Polycystic Ovarian Syndrome

-Polycystic Ovarian Syndrome (PCOS) is the most common hormonal abnormality in women of reproductive age.
+Polycystic Ovarian Syndrome (PCOS) is the most common cause of irregular menstrual cycle.

-The exact cause of PCOS is not known but there appears to be a family link.
+The exact cause of Polycystic Ovarian Syndrome is unknown but there appears to be a family link.

-Women who have at least 2 of the 3 criteria are said to have PCOS
+Women who have at least 2 of the 3 criteria are said to have Polycystic Ovarian Syndrome.

-❖ Evidence of elevated male hormone levels like increase facial hair, pimples, and male pattern baldness
+❖ Evidence of elevated male hormone levels like increased facial hair, pimples, and male pattern baldness

-❖ Reduced menstrual frequency and flow as well as anovulation
+❖ Reduced menstrual frequency (<8 cycles a year) and flow as well as anovulation

 ❖ Ovaries that are enlarged with multiple small cysts (< 10mm)

-❖ Healthy diet and exercise aiming for 10% reduction of body weight.
+❖ Healthy diet and exercise aiming for a 10% reduction of body weight.

 ❖ Hormonal medication to regulate menstruation.